taskswamp/taskswamp/README.md

 How do I refresh the task report?
 ---------------------------------

-If the optional `refresh_every` key is set to a value greater than 0, the task report is automaticaly refreshed every specified seconds.
+If the optional `refresh_every` key set a value to `N` greater than 0, the task report is automaticaly refreshed every `N` seconds.

 Else, press any key except `y`.
 (If you press `y`, the last display will remain, but will not be updated until you use the tmux `respawn-window` colon command.)